Taking Entries in Person |

 HORTICULTURE DIVISION RULES:

-- Potted plants must be exhibited in the container in which it was grown.
-Unless stated otherwise, each pot exhibited must contain only one plant.
+- 3) Potted plants must be exhibited in the container in which it was grown.
+Unless stated otherwise, each pot exhibitedmust contain only one plant.
+Unless specified in a particular class, potted plant contain must be 14 inches (measured

-- For cut specimens, unless otherwise noted, exhibitors must furnish their own clear glass container (typically a vase) with water, size suitable for the exhibit.
+- 4) For cut specimens, unless otherwise noted, exhibitors must furnish their own clear glass container (typically a vase)with water, size suitable for the exhibit.

 ARTISTIC DIVISION RULES:

-- Accessories, mats, backgrounds, dried or painted dried materials may be used in all classes, unless otherwise specified.
+- 6) Accessories, mats, backgrounds, dried or painted dried materials may be used in all classes, unless otherwisespecified.

 FOR ARRANGEMENTS: